Flutterando/modular/flutter_modular/README.md

 ## Route generic types

-You can return values from navigation, just like `.pop`.
+You can return values from navigation, just like with `Navigator.pop`.
-To achieve this, pass the type you expect to return as type parameter to `Route`:
+To achieve this, pass the type you expect to return as a type parameter to the `Route`:

 ```dart
 @override